nicholaswilde/recipes/docs/sides/peanut-butter-chocolate-chip-protein-bites.md

 Store in an airtight container and refrigerate.

-### Step 5
+!!! tip

-Tip: If the mixture is too dry or crumbly, add a teaspoon of warm water.
+    If the mixture is too dry or crumbly, add a teaspoon of warm water.

 ## :link: Source

-- Applied Wellness
+- Applied Kitchen

 [1]: <../ingredients/peanut-butter.md>